Measuring Disentanglement: A Review of Metrics: Overview of Metrics

 Information-based metrics compute a disentanglement score by estimating the mutual information (MI) between the factors and the codes.
 These methods require fewer hyper-parameters than intervention-based and predictor-based metrics.
 Moreover, they do not make assumptions on the nature of the factor-code relations.

-However, while elegant in theory, in practice the estimation of entropy and MI is non-trivial.
+While elegant in theory the estimation of entropy and MI is non-trivial in practice.
 Even assessing the quality of the estimators remains an open problem \cite{Paninski2003}.
-It requires quantization of both spaces or a sampling procedure which needs to be parameterized.
+Aside from specific cases where the distribution of the spaces is known and simple, it requires quantization of both spaces or a sampling procedure which needs to be parameterized.
 Most existing public MI-based metric implementations use the maximum likelihood estimator.
 For example in the widely used disentanglement\_lib\footnote{https://github.com/google-research/disentanglement\_lib} MI is computed as follows:

 Factor and code spaces are discretized in $B_v$ and $B_z$ bins. $P(i)$ and $P(j)$ are estimated as the proportion of samples assigned to bin $i$ and $j$ respectively over all samples ($N$).
 Similarly $P(i,j)$ is the proportion of samples assigned to both bin $i$ and $j$.
 Problems arise when estimating from under-sampled high dimensional data \cite{Hausser2009}.
 This is the case when computing MI, or joint entropy, between a factor and more than one dimension of the latent space.
 Moreover, the estimated MI value is affected by the granularity of the discretization which makes the metrics sensitive to this parameter.